Linesville, Pennsylvania: Points of interest

-Linesville is the birthplace of noteworthy traveler Winfield Line (Amos Line's great-great-grandson) who, in 1922-23 with his brother Francis, hiked/hitchhiked through every state in the Union.
-This pair of brothers later wrote a book entitled Foot by Foot Through the USA, A High Adventure Odyssey to Every State in the Union, which chronicled their journey.
+Linesville is the birthplace of noteworthy traveler Winfield Line (Amos Line's great-great-grandson), who in 1922-23 with his brother Francis, hiked/hitchhiked through every state in the Union.
+These brothers later wrote a book entitled Foot by Foot Through the USA, A High Adventure Odyssey to Every State in the Union, which chronicled their journey.

 Another minor point of interest is at the main intersection of the town (at its sole traffic light).
 On the Maclaine Building at the northwest corner is a sign reading "CHICAGO: 500 miles NEW YORK: 500 miles" (the true midpoint between the two is actually about a mile west).

-At one time, Linesville was the onion capital of the United States, distributing its fragrant produce via the Erie & Pittsburgh Branch of the Pennsylvania Railroad.
+At one time, Linesville was the onion capital of the United States, distributing its fragrant produce via the Erie and Pittsburgh Branch of the Pennsylvania Railroad.

 Linesville made national news in November 2005 when 18-year-old Christopher Seeley was elected mayor, one of the youngest mayors to serve in a U.S. city to date.